Brownian regularity for the Airy line ensemble, and multi-polymer watermelons in Brownian last passage percolation: Statements of principal results concerning regular ensembles

+From the claim just established, we see that the corresponding supremum, where $x$ and $y$ are instead permitted to vary over $[-1,1]$, may exceed $O(1) K^{5/3}$ with probability at most $O(1) K^{2/3} (\e_0)^{g K^2}$.
+Since $\e_0 = O(1) K^{-2/3}$, this supremum is certainly seen to be almost surely finite, so that the proof is complete.

-where the interval $I$ is given by $I = \tfrac{1}{4} \const (\log \e^{-1})^{1/3} \cdot [-1,1]$. \end{theorem} Theorem~\ref{t.weakbound} is a significantly less delicate result than Theorem~\ref{t.rnbound.new}, because it treats only fluctuations whose probability one may expect to be of fast polynomial decay in $\e$.
-It is not implied by the latter theorem, however, because of the affine shift used in Theorem~\ref{t.rnbound.new}; the absence of this affine shift gives Theorem~\ref{t.weakbound} a practical usefulness that the more refined Theorem~\ref{t.rnbound.new} (in isolation from other bounds) lacks.
-We also draw attention to the $\e$-determined lower bound on $n$ in~(\ref{e.epsilonandn}): the index $n$ must rise in order that short scale fluctuation be understood, so that while Theorem~\ref{t.weakbound} offers an all-scale limiting description in the high~$n$ limit, it does not do so in a uniform way for varying~$n$.
+Theorem~\ref{t.weakbound} is a significantly less delicate result than Theorem~\ref{t.airytail.ln}, because it treats only fluctuations whose probability one may expect to be of fast polynomial decay in $\e$.
+It is not implied by the latter result, however, because of the affine shift used in Theorem~\ref{t.airytail.ln}; the absence of this affine shift gives Theorem~\ref{t.weakbound} a practical usefulness that the more refined Theorem~\ref{t.airytail.ln} (in isolation from other bounds) lacks.
+We also draw attention to the $\e$-determined lower bound on $n$ in~(\ref{e.epsilonandn}): the index $n$ must rise in order that short scale fluctuation be understood.
+Theorem~\ref{t.weakbound} offers an all-scale limiting description in the high~$n$ limit, something we took advantage of in the proof of Theorem~\ref{t.airymodcon}(1), but this description is not offered in a uniform way for varying~$n$.

-We also present two results concerning maximal fluctuation near a given point.
-These assertions are expressed in terms of the quantity $\omega_{k,[x,x+\delta]}(E,\delta)$, which we note is equal to
+We now turn to maximal fluctuation near a given point and the reformulation of Theorem~\ref{t.airymodcon}(2), namely Theorem~\ref{t.aestimate}.
+In fact, Theorem~\ref{t.aestimate} concerns several ensemble curves, and is expressed in terms of the quantity $\omega_{k,[x,x+\delta]}(E,\delta)$, which we note is equal to

 under the circumstances specified in Definition~\ref{d.klinemod}.